-- LAIV4 should not be administered until 48 hours after antiviral agents active against influenza are stopped. - Antiviral agents, unless medically indicated, should not be administered until 2 weeks after receipt of LAIV4 so that the antiviral agents do not kill the replicating vaccine virus. - LAIV4 should be deferred, and an IIV or RIV can be used, in cases where significant nasal congestion might impede delivery of LAIV4 to the nasopharyngeal mucosa. - LAIV4 recipients should avoid close contact with people with severe immune-compromising conditions for at least 2 weeks following vaccination (there is a theoretical risk for transmitting a vaccine virus and causing infection). - People under 18 years of age should avoid using aspirin-containing products for at least 4 weeks after receipt of LAIV4.
+- LAIV4 should not be administered until 48 hours after antiviral agents active against influenza are stopped. - Antiviral agents, unless medically indicated, should not be administered until 2 weeks after receipt of LAIV4 so that the antiviral agents do not kill the replicating vaccine virus. - LAIV4 should be deferred, and an IIV can be used, in cases where significant nasal congestion might impede delivery of LAIV4 to the nasopharyngeal mucosa. - LAIV4 recipients should avoid close contact with people with severe immune-compromising conditions for at least 2 weeks following vaccination (there is a theoretical risk of transmitting a vaccine virus and causing infection). - People under 18 years of age should avoid using aspirin-containing products for at least 4 weeks after receipt of LAIV4. - Healthcare workers should not receive LAIV4; an IIV or RIV should be used instead.